Ain't It Fun (Paramore song): Synopsis

 The video starts with Paramore holding electric guitars, heading towards the side of a bridge.
 They begin smashing clocks with guitars on a roadside, and a title screen appears, announcing that the band broke the record of smashing 30 clocks with guitars— at a time of 31.33 seconds.
 The camera shifts to a room where the group attempts to catch flying feathers; Davis breaks the record of catching the most (18) feathers in 30 s.
 The next scene shows the group wearing eye goggles, in a room with white walls, destroying vinyl records in several ways—such as ripping them, stepping on them or punching them.
 The band breaks another record, after smashing 58 vinyl records in a minute, the highest number of broken records for that time.
-While the band is destroying more records, York makes a record as an individual by spinning a record on his finger for 32.81 s—the least time ever for that accomplishment.
+While the band is destroying more records, York makes a record as an individual by spinning a record on his finger for 32.81 s—the most time ever for that accomplishment.

 As the second rendition of the chorus begins, they go to an open field where they run through 10 banners in the quickest time ever of 9.19 s.
 Quickly after breaking their sixth world record, Williams breaks her first individual record, of doing the "most cartwheels while wearing boots for 20 seconds" by doing 7.
 The band members reunite and start walking backwards for 30 feet, while blindfolded and holding stuffed animals.
 This achievement is done by York in the fastest time ever of 6.14 seconds.
 For the penultimate record, Davis and York break the record of unwrapping a "mummy" in the least time; they unwrap Williams, who is covered in toilet paper, in 9.75 s.
 During the closing scene, Williams, York, and Davis stand on a moving convertible, with Williams breaking the last record of screaming for the maximum time while in a convertible—for 8.48 s.
 The video concludes as it is revealed that "Ain't It Fun" itself holds the world record of depicting the most world records broken in a music video, with 10.

 Response

 MTV's James Montgomery compared the video to the visual of "Still Into You"—the second single of Paramore.
-He wrote, "That clip was a revelation, the beginning of a bold new chapter for the band, and [the video for "Ain't It Fun"] keeps that winning streak alive.
+He wrote, "That clip was a revelation, the beginning of a bold new chapter for the band, and [the video for "Ain't It Fun"] keeps that winning streak alive."
 Montgomery went on to call it "blissed out and buzzy, born of a brilliant concept, and an absolute blast to watch".
-Fuse's Nicole James surmised that the world records were "adorable", while Steff Yotka of Nylon deemed them "crazy, funny, weird" and concluded that they "make for a truly excellent viewing experience" On the critical side, Mish Way—writing for Vice—opined that the video's concept did not relate to the song's theme.
+Fuse's Nicole James surmised that the world records were "adorable", while Steff Yotka of Nylon deemed them "crazy, funny, weird" and concluded that they "make for a truly excellent viewing experience".
+On the critical side, Mish Way—writing for Vice—opined that the video's concept did not relate to the song's theme.
 Way dubbed the clip a "major fuck-up" but called Williams an "irresistible charm".

-As of March 2022, the song has 150 million views on YouTube.